-Modelled after the film 2001: A Space Odyssey, the spa is located on a busy street in Caracas, Venezuela.
+Modelled after the film 2001: A Space Odyssey, the spa is located on a busy street of the capital.
 The clients enlisted local studio Atelier Caracas to design an "out of this world" spa secluded from the bustling city environment.

 "We were approached by a client asking us to design a day spa in Caracas, stating literally that they wanted something 'out of this world'," the studio said.

 "Upon considering this we decided to act faithfully on the client's idea and create an absolute contrast to the urban context around the location with an architecture aiming to evoke the imagery of outer space, the mysterious and 'other worldly'."

 After studying visual aspects in science fiction movies, the studio came up with the concept for a spa with furniture and architecture designed to mimic 2001: A Space Odyssey's settings and characters.